MultiPoolMiner/MultiPoolMiner/README.md

 Note: In benchmark mode ALL available miners wil be listed

 **-ShowAllPoolBalances**
-Include this command to display the balances of all pools (including those that are excluded with '-ExcludeMinerName') on the summary screen and in the web GUI.
+Include this command to display the balances of all pools (including those that are excluded with *-ExcludeMinerName*) on the summary screen and in the web GUI.

 **-ShowMinerWindow**
 Include this command to show the running miner windows (minimized).